fakethinkpad85/flarum-better-codeblock/README.md

 # Flarum Better Code Block

-> **⚠️ WORK IN PROGRESS**: This extension is currently under development and not fully functional.
-There are known issues with initialization that are being addressed.

 A Flarum extension that adds a dedicated button for inserting code blocks with triple backticks in the editor.

-## Current Status

-This extension is currently experiencing initialization errors:

 ## Features